castep-docs/workshop/docs/workshop/00_starting.md

 Note that the `castep-serial` and `castep-mpi` parts that the start of the above lines are particular to these virtual machines for the tutorial.
 Running castep on your own machines would typically involve either `castep.serial Si2` for the serial version or `mpirun -n 4 castep.mpi Si2` for the parallel version.

+## Tuorial files

+The files needed for these tutorials can be found by navigating from Applications -> Data -> Course Materials (that will open up a file browser in the right place).
+They can also be accessed via the command line from this location: `/course_materials/`.
+Copy the files to somewhere in your home directory before trying to run CASTEP (you can't run CASTEP in the `/course_materials` directory.
+You can do that either using the graphical file browser or using the command line.
+For example:

+Make a folder called Si2 in your home directory:

+`mkdir ~/Si2`

+Then copy in the corresponding tutorial file:

+`cp /course_materials/Si2.tar.gz ~/Si2/`

 ## Summary of useful commands

 * `mv`   - rename (or move) a file eg. `mv oldfile newfile`